Sivanesan23/Restaurent-Management-System/README.md

 **Features:**
     create a new customer in the DB.
+    Admin can able to manage the order and food items.
-    Add, Edit, Delete the product in the DB.
+    Add, Edit, Delete the Food items in the DB.
-    Admin can able manage the customer and products.

 **Getting Started:**
-     git remote add origin https://github.com/Sivanesan23/Grocery.git
+     git remote add origin https://github.com/Sivanesan23/Restaurent-Management-System.git
      compile and run the angular and spring code open up the visual studio and start the server using ng serve(command)

 **Usage:**
-    open the visual studio code and start the server using ng serve command and it will be visible on LocalHost:4200(port number). there are two modules in this project admin and user. admin can able to add new product , edit the existing product details, and delete product . what are the product admin added it will be directly show in user dashboard. user can able to see all the product details and which product they want they can able add product in add to cart.
+    Open the visual studio code and start the server using ng serve command and it will be visible on LocalHost:4200(port number). there are two modules in this project admin and customer.
+    Admin can able to add new food items , edit the existing items details, and delete items . what are the items admin added it will be directly show in customer dashboard.
+    Customer can able to see all the food items details and which food they want they can able add food item in add to cart and also able to place the order.